numberoverzero/bloop/README.markdown

 Here we see `engine.load` can load a single object or multiple - batching is automatically taken care of, even grouping models together to minimize request/response size.

-bloop leverages the outstanding [`arrow`](arrow-docs) for `DateTime` objects, with values persisted as UTC [ISO 8601](iso-8601) strings.
+bloop leverages the outstanding [`arrow`][arrow-docs] for `DateTime` objects, with values persisted as UTC [ISO 8601][iso-8601] strings.
 In addition, comparisons can be made against any timezone, since all values are converted to UTC before they reach DynamoDB.
 This makes locale-aware queries trivial to write:

 ```python
 local_timezone = 'Europe/Paris'